doxy-ai/ZatsuViewer/README.md

 Q) How do I combine multiple streams from the same platform.

-A) One each plugin only supports a single stream... that means you would need to go into the plugin folder and duplicate the appropriate plugin for each additional stream you want to view.
+A) Each plugin only supports a single stream... that means you would need to go into the plugin folder and duplicate the appropriate plugin for each additional stream you want to view.

 ## Setup